KeenMate/phoenix-rollup-svelte/README.md

 - Standardize how are components registred to each page they are used on
   - And feel safe using them
 - Add new mix tasks for easier setup and build of assets
 - !!!
-Make your a hell of a lot easier !!!
+Make your life a hell of a lot easier !!!

 ## Demo apps (Javascript components)